stfc/docker-and-gh-actions-for-ml/docs/3-containerise-it.md

 **Container** - a running instance of a container image.
 You can run as many container instances as you want from a single image, and once the container is running you can access a shell in that container and run whatever commands you want like any other command line[^1].
 This can be super useful for debugging any problems!

-[^1]: This assumes that the image you're working with has a shell installed - if you have an image using the [scratch](https://hub.docker.com/_/scratch) image, you won't have *anything* like this.
+[^1]: This assumes that the image you're working with has a shell installed - if you have an image using the [scratch](https://hub.docker.com/_/scratch){target="_blank" rel="noopener noreferrer"} image, you won't have *anything* like this.
 It's precisely for this reason that using this image isn't recommended unless you specifically need *very very* small Docker images.

 **Container engine** - The software that handles all the container-related tasks like building images, running containers, killing containers, etc.

 **Container registry** - This is a server that acts as a library for storing and retrieving images.
-There are public ones like [Docker Hub](https://hub.docker.com/) and [Singularity Hub](https://singularityhub.com/), but we're gonna be spinning up and using our own private registry, because we don't want to have our API images open to the public!
+There are public ones like [Docker Hub](https://hub.docker.com/){target="_blank" rel="noopener noreferrer"} and [Singularity Hub](https://singularityhub.com/){target="_blank" rel="noopener noreferrer"}, but we're gonna be spinning up and using our own private registry, because we don't want to have our API images open to the public!

 **Tag** - This is a label that you apply to an image.
 This is usually a version but it can be anything you want!
 There's one special tag, though: `latest`.
 This should point to the latest, greatest version of your image.
 If you're looking for most up-to-date version of any other application's image, you can always look for that `latest` tag.